shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 * Flexible Modifiers

 Sure, one can add, minus, multiply, and divide their stats, but what about clamping the value?
 Is it easy to add that feature?
-With this library can implement their own modifier or create [ad hoc](#ordering-modifiers) ones easily.
+With this library one can implement their own modifier or create [ad hoc](#ordering-modifiers) ones easily.